-- Every presentation the Department made to the State Board of Education was reviewed, transcribed and analyzed. - Interviews with members of the State Board of Education were conducted dates.
-Board members Corr, Krivickas, Laughlin, Haley, Hagerman and Clay were interviewed, and each was asked about priority issues in CTE and Perkins funding and to describe his/her vision for the state and for Career and Technical Education. - A separate conversation was held with the Executive Director of the State Board of Education, Sean Ross and Assistant Director Bruce Duplante on September 3.
+- Every presentation the Department made to the State Board of Education was reviewed, transcribed and analyzed. - Interviews with members of the State Board of Education were conducted, and each was asked about priority issues in CTE and Perkins funding and to describe his/her vision for the state and for Career and Technical Education. - A separate conversation was held with the Executive Director and Assistant Director of the State Board of Education.

-Practitioner and communityh7c Engagement
+Practitioner and Community Engagement